oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-events.md

   UID:           358f9335-61b2-499a-9d2a-61ae625db2ea
 Kind:            Event
 Last Timestamp:  2021-12-14T16:23:49Z
-Message:         Domain sample-domain1 became incomplete because some of the servers is not up although they are supposed to be up
+Message:         Domain sample-domain1 is incomplete for one or more of the following reasons: there are failures detected, there are pending server shutdowns, or not all servers expected to be running are ready and at their target image, auxiliary images, restart version, and introspect version.
 Metadata:
   Creation Timestamp:  2021-12-14T16:23:49Z
   Resource Version:   5366820